Hajji Mohammad Hossein Isfahani

-Hajji Mohammad Hossein Isfahani (born 1758, Isfahan - died 1823) was an architect and political leader in Isfahan, Persia under the rule of Qajar Persian emperor Fath Ali Shah.
+Hajji Mohammad Hossein Isfahani (1758–1823) was an architect and political leader in Isfahan during the rule of Fath-Ali Shah Qajar, the second shah of Qajar Iran.

 Biography

+He was born in Isfahan, Iran.
 In 1795 or 1796 he was named governor (beglarbegi) of Isfahan, Qom, and Kashan.
 In this role, Mohammad Hossein invested heavily in agriculture, which increased his own wealth and contributed to Isfahan's economic revival.
-In 1806 he was appointed mostowfi ol-mamalek, given the title Amin ol-Dowleh, and his son, Abd ol-Hossein Khan Isfahani succeeded him as beglarbegi.
+In 1806, he was appointed mostowfi ol-mamalek, given the title Amin ol-Dowleh, and his son, Abd ol-Hossein Khan Isfahani succeeded him as beglarbegi.
 In 1809, Mohammad Hossein presented the Peacock Throne to the shah at the shah's marriage to Tarvus Khanum Taj ol-Dowleh.
-In 1813 he was given the title Nizam al-Dawla.
+In 1813, he was given the title Nizam ol-Dowleh.
 In 1818, Mirza Shafi Mazandarani died and Mohammad Hossein was appointed to the position of sadr-e a'zam which he held until his death in 1823.

 Mohammad Hossein was close to Scottish diplomat John Macdonald Kinneir, whose reports play an important role in our understanding of Mohammad Hossein's career and building.
-Mohammad Hossein's term as governor led to the most extensive renovating and building in Qajar times.
-He renovated Masjid-e Jami, and Madrasa-e Abdallah.
-He built three madrasas, including Sadr school, built a new palace, renovating many bazaars, restoring and expanding the canal system, and enclosing slums.
-He removed the famous clock on the Naqsh-e Jahan, rebuilt parts of the Safavid Haft Dast palace and renovated the Bagh-e Anguristan, the Hasht Behesht, and the Talar-e Tavila.
-He also built a new avenue through the Khaju quarter, Chahar Bagh-e Chinarsu (aka Bagh e Now and Bagh-e Sadri).
-He also constructed the royal garden, Imarat-e Sadr (aka Imarat-i Naw).
-Mohammad Hossein was not universally praised, Rustam al-Hukama considered him an "uneducated parvenu" and claimed that Mohammad Hossein and his brothers had stolen the possessions and royal insignia of Jafar Khan Zand when Zand fled to Shiraz in 1785.
+Mohammad Hossein's term as governor led to the Qajar era's most extensive renovation and construction projects in Isfahan.
+He renovated the Jameh Mosque and the Madrasa-e Abdallah.
+He built three madrasas, including Sadr Madrasa, built a new palace, renovated many bazaars, restored and expanded the canal system, and enclosed slums.
+He removed the famous clock in Naqsh-e Jahan Square, rebuilt parts of the Safavid Haft Dast palace and renovated the Bagh-e Angurestan, the Hasht Behesht, and the Talar-e Tavila.
+He also built a new avenue through the Khaju quarter, Chahar Bagh-e Chinarsu (aka Bagh-e Now and Bagh-e Sadri).
+He also constructed the royal garden, Emarat-e Sadr (aka Emarat-e Now).
+Mohammad Hossein was not universally praised, Rostam al-Hokama considered him an "uneducated parvenu" and claimed that Mohammad Hossein and his brothers had stolen the possessions and royal insignia of Jafar Khan Zand when Zand fled to Shiraz in 1785.